Semi-topologization in motivic homotopy theory and applications: Representing semi-topological -theory in

-The semi-topological $K$-theory of a complex quasi-projective variety $X$ acts as a bridge between the algebraic and the topological $K$-theories of $X$.
-It helps one to understand and compare the algebraic and the topological $K$-theories.
-This theory was defined by Friedlander and Walker in \cite{FW1} in terms of the stable homotopy groups of an infinite loop space.
-This loop space is constructed out of the stabilization of the analytic space of algebraic morphisms from the given variety to the Grassmann varieties.
-Friedlander and Walker in \cite{FW0} gave another definition of the semi-topological $K$-theory of a complex variety $X$ as
+We prove that the semi-topological $K$-theory of \cite{FW0} is representable in motivic homotopy categories.
+For $\mathcal{SH}_{S^1} (\C)$, it is easy by semi-topologizing an $\mathbb{A}^1$-B.G. presheaf of spectra representing the algebraic $K$-theory.
+For $\mathcal{SH}(\C)$, an essence is to find an $\mathbb{A}^1$-B.G. motivic $\Omega_T$-bispectrum that represents algebraic $K$-theory.
+See Proposition \ref{prop:A1BF K-alg}.

-for $p \in \Z$, where $\sK(-)$ is the presheaf of connective spectra on $\Sch_{\C}$ that represents the Quillen $K$-theory.
-They showed in \cite[Theorem~1.4]{FW0} that this definition of the semi-topological $K$-theory coincides with the original one in \cite{FW1} for projective weakly normal varieties, so that ~\eqref{eqn:SST-FW} is considered as the correct definition of the semi-topological $K$-theory.
-The above papers and the subsequent papers (\cite{FHW}, \cite{FW2}, \cite{FW Handbook}) studied various properties of the semi-topological $K$-theory defined in ~\eqref{eqn:SST-FW}.
+The semi-topological $K$-theory of a complex variety $X$ is a bridge between the algebraic and the topological $K$-theories of $X$.
+This theory was defined in \cite{FW1} as the stable homotopy groups of an infinite loop space, constructed out of the stabilization of the analytic space of algebraic morphisms of complex varieties.
+In \cite{FW0}, another definition of the semi-topological $K$-theory is given by $K^{\sst}_p(X) := \pi_p (|\sK (\Delta^{\bullet}_{\rm top} \times X ) | )$ for $p \in \Z$, where $\sK(-)$ is the presheaf of connective spectra on $\Sch_{\C}$ that represents Quillen algebraic $K$-theory.
+By \cite[Theorem~1.4]{FW0}, this definition coincides with the original one in \cite{FW1} for projective weakly normal varieties.